Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 * It maintains a list of `InterestNodes` which implement the 'schemes' described above
 * Via the `QueryFor()` method, it is the entry point for getting the "which objects for this client" answer.
 It is designed such that, if a user does not implement any schemes it produces the same result as if there was no interest system (e.g. all clients get all objects)
-* It listens to all MLAPI object spawns / de-spawns so that it can tell associated the `InterestNodes` (see below) it manages about them.
+* It listens to all NGO object spawns / de-spawns so that it can tell associated the `InterestNodes` (see below) it manages about them.
 Logic for this lives in `AddObject()` and `RemoveObject()`, which are linked to via `NetworkSpawnManager's`  `SpawnNetworkObjectLocally()` and `OnDespawnObject()` methods respectively
+* It also has an `UpdateObject` method.
+This will trigger the `UpdateObject` method on each associated `InterestNode` (described below)

-### 2. `InterestNode` (abstract class, scriptable object)
+### 2. `IInterestNode` (interface)

-The core interest scheme functionality happens here in derivations of `InterestNode`  Its jobs are to:
+The core interest scheme functionality happens here in implementations of `IInterestNode`  Its jobs are to:

 * return its results in for the per-connection queries that come in from the `InterestManager`
 * respond to `AddObject` / `RemoveObject` from `InterestManager`.
 How it responds to this is totally up to the node, as illustrated in examples below
-* respond to `UpdateObject` calls when came code wants to make specific triggers to the node
+* respond to `UpdateObject` calls when came code wants to trigger it to re-compute how it stores the given object
-* Multiple `InterestNode`s can be instantiated of the same kind with different settings.
-For instance, one could define a Radius-based node with a value of 10 for shotgun shell casings (only interesting if you're very close by) but 100 for rockets.
+* allow the adding of one or more `IInterestKernels`.
+These are simple functions that will be called in succession in the `QueryFor` call.
+There are 2 flavors,
+   * `AddAdditiveKernel` - add a kernel which, when it returns true, adds the object being checked to the results
+   * `AddSubtractiveKernel` - add a kernel which, when it returns true, removes the object being checked from the results

-#### 2A. `InterestNodeStatic` (derived from `InterestNode`)
+#### 2A. `InterestNodeStatic` (derived from `IInterestNode`)
-This is a special verson of `InterestNode` that adds 2 special capabilities
+This is a special verson of `IInterestNode`.
+It is designed to make getting started easy, but also is likely to be used within custom nodes.
+It adds 2 special capabilities:

 * It has bulit-in storage for the objects it manages.
 That is, implements `AddObject` / `RemoveObject` for you and stores / removes the corresponding object in its own store.
-As we will see later, if you want to devise your own storage means (e.g. for a graph-based node) instead override the `InterestNode`
+As we will see later, if you want to devise your own storage means (e.g. for a graph-based node) one would override this part as you implement your own subclass of `InterestNode`
-* It has a framework for adding one or more `InterestKernels`.
-These are simple functions that will be called in succession in the `QueryFor` call.
+* It implents the `AddAdditiveKernel` / `AddSubtractiveKernel` interfaces, and then calls them in succession in the `QueryFor` function.
 If no `InterestKernels` are implemented, then all the nodes that have been added (and not removed) are returned in the query.
+   * One might wonder "why the separation between `InterestNode`s and `InterestKernels`?"
+The easiest way to think of this is, `InterestNode`s implement how the managed objects are **stored**, while `InterestKernel`s allow you to define the **computation**.

-   * one might wonder "why the separation between `InterestNode`s and `InterestKernels`?"
-Consider the classic case where, for a given prefab we want to consider it relevant if it is within a given radius **OR** on the same team as the querying connection's object.
+      * Consider the classic case where, for a given prefab we want to consider it relevant if it is within a given radius **OR** on the same team as the querying connection's object.
 If we implemented this with 2 `InterestNodes` both associated with the prefab, then the storage for both `InterestNodes` would be unnecessarily duplicated - both nodes would be tracking all the same objects that came in via `AddObject` / `RemoveObject`.
 By keeping the kernels separate from the storage we can have the same storage shared with any number of kernels

-   * one might wonder, why not also have `InterestKernels` in non-`InterestNodeStatic` nodes?
-They too will have some kind of kernel running.
-And the answer (currently) is that, in practice, these non-`InterestModeStatic` nodes should work as a dispatch (e.g. a Graph node that dispatches to the correct graph cell - which itself should be a `InterestNodeStatic` node - example shown later).
+   * Note that while there is an interface on `IInterestNode` for adding and removing kernels, in practice, these non-`InterestModeStatic` nodes tend to work as a dispatch to other nodes, which themselves seem to want to be `InterestNodeStatic` nodes (e.g. a Graph node that dispatches to the correct graph cell - which itself should be a `InterestNodeStatic` node - example shown later).

-### 3. `InterestKernel` (scriptable object)
+### 3. `IInterestKernel`
 As described above, this is where the user expresses the computation that happens in a `InterestNodeStatic` node.
-It is a class (so that it can be Scriptable Object-instantiated) with one function to override, `QueryFor`, which takes in the `NetworkClient` and object under consideration and returns the answer in the same hashset format as the other queries.
+It is an interface with one function to override, `QueryFor`, which takes in one object representing the current player being checked against and another object to check against.
+It returns true if it should be added and vice versa.

-### 4. `InterestSettings`
-This is the least-developed component and doesn't have any settings in it as of this writing, but it is a placeholder for per-`InteresNode` settings that are not specific to any particular `InterestNode`.
-For later when prioritization is added this is where we can place data that prioritization system uses when considering results from this node.

 ## Integration Points
 Apart from the spawn / de-spawn connections mentioned above, the `InterestManager` integrates with the rest of the library in 2 places: